pubcore/generator-js/README.md

 yo @pubcore/js
 ```

-4. (optional) if your code already exists, copy it into src/index.js.
+4. (optional) if your code already exists, copy it into src/app.mjs.
-   (Keep the entry point file 'src/index.js' because of config dependencies)